All Episodes

 You get park passes before you get there.

-We are bastards, we are creeps.
+We are creeps.

-We're the meanest SOBs that have ever walked the earth, and it's time we paid it all back.
+We're the meanest SOBs that have ever walked the earth and it's time we paid it all back.

 And if that means some of us get Ebola, well, deal with it, creep.

-Because things changed at the Secret Service when the jumper actually got into the White House.
+Now on Ebola, now we will have to wait and see, because things changed at the Secret Service when the jumper actually got into the White House.

 But until that's confirmed, we should welcome people from Liberia who might be affected.